duckie/cpp_project_template/README.md

 ### Prefixing tests

 A function called `project_add_test` has the exact same signature than the built-in `add_test`.
-Tests added with are prefixed before launch the content of the `PROJECT_TEST_COMMANDS_PREFIX` variable.
+Tests added with it are prefixed before launch with the content of the `PROJECT_TEST_COMMANDS_PREFIX` variable.
 Example:

 ```bash